amancevice/python-lambo/README.md

 ## Usage

-Create a logger using the `getLogger()` method and attach it to your Lambda handler functions with the `@attach` decorator.
+Create a logger using the `getLogger()` method and bind it to your Lambda handler functions with the `@bind` decorator.

 ```python
 import lambo